ARISTOTLE

 Socrates made it a question whether it is possible to be overcome by pleasure.
 In such an experience, if it is possible, we suffer from ἀκρασία ("incontinence" or "lack of self-control").

-Someone who suffers ἀκρασία does not have practical wisdom.
+Someone who experiences ἀκρασία does not have practical wisdom.

 • Nicomachean Ethics VII.3.1146b